 What is the 4 month sleep progression?

 This is a developmental milestone that happens anywhere between 3-5 months.
 It is marked by your little one’s sleep maturing to be more adult-like.
+When they were newborns, they only had two sleep stages called active and quiet sleep.
+Once they reach 3-5 months, sleep architecture drastically changes to become more adult-like.
+They now have four sleep stages and you will notice more distinct sleep cycles which is why baby suddenly starts waking after one sleep cycle of 45-60 minutes in the day and typically 1-2 hourly overnight.
 This is why it is better to be called a progression rather than a regression.
 A regression makes it sound like your little one has lost a skill when they are in fact developing and are able to acquire new skills like self-settling.
 We know a little one has reached this point in development when they show the following signs:

 - is between 3-5 months old